-Why We Should Focus On How To Improve Literacy
+Why We Should Focus On Improving Literacy

-Knowing how to improve literacy not only improves the life chances of today’s generation of students, but it also improves the chances of future generations.
-Narrowing today’s attainment gap, in my opinion, requires a bold and well thought out literacy strategy.
+Improving literacy not only raises the life chances of today’s generation, but it also improves the chances of future generations.
+So narrowing today’s attainment gap, in my opinion, requires a bold and well thought out literacy strategy.
 Here, I explain one way in which you can improve literacy with your students, with an immediate impact: Live Modelling.

-Showing kids a pre-prepared model answer and asking them to write a paragraph off the back of it is no different to showing them a picture of Duck l’Orange and sending ’em to the kitchen to knock one up.
+“Showing kids a pre-prepared model answer and asking them to write a paragraph off the back of it is no different to showing them a picture of Duck l’Orange and sending ’em to the kitchen to knock one up.”

 Mr Pink @positivteacha